marsbard/grua/README.md

 >
 > When this attribute is present, it alters the behaviour of the 'logmsg' attribute to search within a file, rather than the stdout of the main process.
-This file must have been exported as a docker volume, and the value given here should be that of the local path on the host side, for example:
+This file must have been exported as a docker volume, and the value given here should be that of the local path on the host side, following the same rules as for [`volumes`](#attrs-stack-volumes), viz., if the filename begins with a `/` it is presumed to be an absolute filename on the host, whereas if it does not it is presumed to be a local path to the grua volumes for this project and container.
+For example:
->
 ```
 httpd:
   upwhen: